UTD-JLA/botsu-docs/src/introduction.md

 self-hosting.

 ## Invite Botsu
-You can invite a public instance of Botsu to your server with [this link](todo).
+You can invite a public instance of Botsu to your server with [this link](https://discord.com/api/oauth2/authorize?client_id=1198042151452426332&permissions=2147483648&scope=bot).

+See some [screenshots](./screenshots.md) of the bot in action.

 ## Support
 Issues and feature requests can be submitted on the [GitHub repository](https://github.com/UTD-JLA/botsu/issues).